Respiratory Failure and Ventilation

 - possible causes: upper-airway problem (e.g., tonsillitis, anaphylaxis, or epiglottitis), intoxication or overdose, neuromuscular disease impacting the bulbar muscles, encephalopathy

-Mechanical ventilators and their modes have become increasingly complicated in recent years, but few new modes have shown a definitive benefit over the basic modes below used for most patients.
+Mechanical ventilators and their modes have become increasingly complicated in recent years.
+The following are the basic modes used in most intubated patients:

 assist–control ventilation (AC) / continuous mandatory ventilation (CMV): ventilator sets a minimum respiratory rate (patient can trigger more), ventilator supports all breaths with either volume or pressure cycling as follows:

-volume-controlled (VC): set tidal volume; ventilator delivers breath until set tidal volume reached (end inspiratory pressure varies with lung compliance, but there is a pressure limit beyond which the ventilator will not deliver more gas)
+volume-controlled (VC): set tidal volume; ventilator delivers breath until set tidal volume reached (end inspiratory pressure varies with lung compliance)

-- benefits: more control over ventilation, best for ARDSNet ventilation (see section on ARDS)
+- benefits: more control over ventilation, best for ARDSNet ventilation (see ARDS in this rotation guide)

 pressure-controlled (PC): set airway pressure; ventilator delivers breath until set pressure reached (tidal volume varies with lung compliance)